gaowenliang/ptgrey_reader/README.md

 <img src="docs/line2.png">
 Set `is_sync` as true in the launch file.
 And make sure the `rate` is larger than the trigger signal frequency.

+The Trigger signal is a high level signal.

 ## Issue
 ### USB buffer issue:
 If progrem cannot run successfully, especially for muti-camera system and high FPS system, change the USB buffer before roslaunch the progrem: